Derya Arhan: Beşiktaş

 By July 2019, Arhan was transferred by the Spanish club Santa Teresa CD in Badajoz to play in the Primera División B.

-ALG Spor
+ALG

 By October 2019, she returned home and signed with the Gaziantep-based club ALG Spor.
 She debuted at the UEFA Women's Champions League playing in the |2020–21 UEFA Women's Champions League qualifying round against the Albanian team KFF Vllaznia Shkodër in Shkodër, Albania on 3 November 2020, and scored one goal.

-WFC Zhytlobud-2 Kharkiv
+Zhytlobud-2 Kharkiv

 On 22 March 2021, she moved to Ukraine and joined WFC Zhytlobud-2 Kharkiv to play in the Ukrainian Women's League.

-ALG Spor
+ALG

 After returning home, she rejoined her club ALG Spor.
-She appeared for ALG Spor only in the first match of the 2021-22 Women's Super League season.
+She appeared for ALG Spor only in the first match of the 2021–22 Women's Super League season.

-Fatih Karagümrük
+Fatih Karagümrük S.K.

-In the 2021–22 Women's Super League season, she moved to the nrely established Fatih Karagümrük.
+In the 2021–22 Women's Super League season, she moved to the newly established Fatih Karagümrük.